RedBigz/TABGVR/BETATESTERS.md

 # Beta Testing Guide

 > [!CAUTION]
-> Due to the nature of this mod, we cannot ensure that this will be ever flagged as a cheat tool.
+> Due to the nature of this mod, we cannot ensure that this will never be flagged as a cheat tool.
 If you would like to play normally without VR and matchmaking restrictions enforced by the mod for your safety, rename winhttp.dll to something else to stop the injector. **(RE)MOVING THE TABGVR PLUGIN IN THE FILES WILL NOT STOP THE INJECTOR AND EAC WILL DETECT SUSPICIOUS FILES!**

 ## Downloading a Build
 Head over [here](https://github.com/RedBigz/TABGVR/actions) to select an artifact.